 Facial Nerve Function

-A very common exam question is to distinguish between an upper motor neurone and lower motor neurone facial nerve palsy.
-It is essential to be able to make this distinction, because in a patient with a new onset upper motor neurone facial nerve palsy you should be referring urgently with a suspected stroke, whereas patients with lower motor neurone facial nerve palsy can be reassured and managed in the community.
+It is essential to distinguish between upper motor neurone and lower motor neurone facial nerve palsy.
+Patients with new-onset upper motor neurone facial nerve palsy need immediate management as a possible stroke.
+In contrast, patients with lower motor neurone facial nerve palsy can be managed less urgently.

 Each side of the forehead has upper motor neurone innervation by both sides of the brain.
-Each side of the forehead only has lower motor neurone innervation from one side of the brain.
+However, each side of the forehead only has lower motor neurone innervation from one side of the brain.

 Upper Motor Neurone Lesions